Sebastianhju/Runeterra-5e/Rules/Runes.md

 Once a round when you damage an enemy and once a round when you take damage from an enemy, you gain a stack of Grasp.
 When you are at three stacks, your next damaging effect deals additional 1d6.
 You heal equal to the damage dealt from this effect.

 In addition you gain a stack of Undying whenever you drain an opponent using this ability.
 You gain +1 maximum hit points for every 5th stack of Undying.

+**Alteration**: When you activate _Grasp_, you can choose to heal another ally within 60ft of you instead of yourself.
+Additionally the damaged target is slowed for 15ft.

 The damage increases by 1d6 at level 5, 11 and 17.